-Homework:
+Homework

-Solutions to two problems, worth 5 points each, will be turned in via Blackboard on Fridays by 11:59 pm Central Time.
-You can write your work on paper and then use a free phone app (Adobe Scan, Tiny Scanner, etc) or a physical scanner to create the pdf to upload.
+Solutions to two problems, worth 5 points each, should be turned in via Blackboard on Fridays by 11:59 pm Central Time.
+You can write your work on paper and then use a free phone app (Adobe Scan, Tiny Scanner, etc.) or a physical scanner to create the pdf to upload.
 Or, if you have a tablet, you can do your work on there and save it as a pdf.

-I will be posting the solutions to these problems on Blackboard shortly after the due date, so I won't be able to accept late submissions without prior permission - if you have a special circumstance or issue, email me on or before the due date.
+The solutions to these problems will be posted on Blackboard shortly after the due date, so I won't be able to accept late submissions without prior permission - if you have a special circumstance or issue, email me on or before the due date.